-Although bonds and legal indemnities are provided by the insurance market they are not really insurance contracts but a form of guarantee.
-This product is also known as financial guarantee insurance.
-The following is a list of the more common types of bond and a brief description of their use:
+The following is a list of the more common types of bonds and a brief description of their use:

 These provide a guarantee to HM Revenue & Customs for the payment of duty and are particularly useful where goods are held in a bonded warehouse.

-A retention bond is a guarantee given in place of money that would otherwise be held as a retention.
+A retention bond (retention bond insurance) is a guarantee given in place of money that would otherwise be held as a retention.

-Road and sewer bonds are given to the owners of roads and sewers that statutory obligations in respect of the construction are fulfilled.
+Road and sewer bonds (road bond insurance) are given to the owners of roads and sewers that statutory obligations in respect of the construction are fulfilled.